-Mucuna pruriens is one of the popular medicinal plant of ayurveda.
-It have a natural source of L-dopa, the precursor of dopamine, a neurotransmitter essential to the balance of each.
-Rebalancing nervous, Mucuna or so called kaunch in hindi awakens the joy of life, reduces the effects of stress and releases the energies positively.
+Mucuna pruriens is one of the popular medicinal plants of Ayurveda.
+It has a natural source of L-dopa, the precursor of dopamine, a neurotransmitter essential to the balance of each.
+Rebalancing nervous, Mucuna or so-called kaunch in Hindi awakens the joy of life, reduces the effects of stress, and releases the energies positively.

 15. Azadirachta Indica (Neem)